randomir/coredump/python-web.md

 Unrelated to this, you'll also want to fix your `redis_hash_shop_style` decorator to not only fetch from `redis`, but to also update (or create) the value if stale (or non-existing), by calling the wrapped `f()` when appropriate.

+---

+## Question: [“[Errno 1] Operation not permitted” when creating socket](https://stackoverflow.com/q/45127645/404556)

+I am trying to use the program DigiKey have made for their Amazon Dash Button hack to monitor for when the button is pressed and then send a HTTP GET to IFTTT.
+I am using a Raspberry Pi to run this.

+I need to process all ARP packages on the network, but I can't bind socket to listen for ARP packages (getting `[Errno 1] Operation not permitted`).

+`<source omitted>`

+How can I do it?

+## Answer

+Since you wish to receive and parse [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) packets (which are on a link layer, OSI layer 2, below IP level you receive with `AF_INET`), you'll have to use the low-level packet interface, `AF_PACKET`.

+From `man packet` (for `AF_PACKET` sockets):

+> The socket_type is either **`SOCK_RAW` for raw packets including the link-level header** or `SOCK_DGRAM` for cooked packets  with the link-level header removed.
+The link-level header information is available in a common format in a `sockaddr_ll` structure.  protocol is the IEEE 802.3 protocol number in network byte order.
+See the `<linux/if_ether.h>` include file  for  a list of  allowed  protocols.   **When  protocol is set to `htons(ETH_P_ALL)`, then all protocols are received**.
+All incoming packets of that protocol type will be passed to the packet socket before they are passed to the protocols implemented in the kernel.

+So, for sniffing ARP packets, you must use `SOCK_RAW` socket type.
+However, to use it, from `man 7 raw`:

+> Only processes with an effective user ID of 0 or the CAP_NET_RAW capability are allowed to open raw sockets.

+therefore, you'll have to run your program with `sudo`.

+For socket protocol (third parameter) you might choose `0x0003` as you already have, which means `ETH_P_ALL`, receiving **all** packages, or probably better, `ETH_P_ARP` which has a value of `0x0806` (see your `/usr/include/linux/if_ether.h`) to receive **only ARP** packages.

+All taken together, this looks like this:

+    rawSocket = socket.socket(socket.AF_PACKET, socket.SOCK_RAW, socket.htons(0x0806))

+    while True:
+        packet = rawSocket.recvfrom(2048)
+        # no need to filter-out ARP
+        # less load on user program